OpenNebula/docs/source/vmware_cluster_deployment/vmware_cluster_deployment/vcenter_driver.rst

 * Using the Import button in Sunstone.

 .. warning:: The image import operation may take a long time.
 If you use the Sunstone client and receive a "Cannot contact server: is it running and reachable?" the 30-second Sunstone timeout may have been reached.
-In this case, either configure Sunstone to live behind Apache/NGINX or use the CLI tool instead.
+In this case, either :ref:`configure Sunstone to run behind Apache/NGINX <suns_advance>` or use the CLI tool instead.

 The following vCenter resources can be easily imported into OpenNebula: